-If you win Phase 1: Concept!, you will be awarded a \$75,000 voucher to be redeemed at a national lab and/or private facility in the American-Made Network.
-As a part of your submission package to Phase 1: Concept, you must include a Voucher Work Slide, which outlines where you would intend to redeem your voucher and what you would intend to do with it.
+If you win Phase 2: Make!, you will be awarded a \$100,000 voucher to be redeemed at a national lab or a private facility.
+As a part of your submission package to Phase 2: Make!, you must include a Voucher Work Slide, which outlines where you would intend to redeem your voucher and what you would intend to do with it.

-Further details about vouchers can be found in the Voucher Guidelines.
+Further details about vouchers can be found on the Geophone Prize website.

 The intention of this document is to introduce you to capabilities at the national labs that could be relevant to your voucher.
 This information can help you populate your Voucher Work Slide.
-For your Phase 1: Concept!
+For your Phase 2: Make!
 Voucher Work Slide, you must provide the name of the lab or facility you intend to work with and a brief outline of the work you would like done.
-You must submit a separate Voucher Work Slide for each lab or facility you intend to work with (up to 3).
+You must submit a separate Voucher Work Slide for each lab (up to 2) or facility with which you intend to work.

-If you go on to win Phase 1: Concept!, the Prize Administrator will work with you to connect you to the relevant lab to further scope work.
+If you go on to win Phase 2: Make!, the Prize Administrator will work with you to connect you to the relevant lab to further scope work.

-If you have any general questions or would like to contact us, please reach out to the Geophone Prize Team.
+If you have any general questions or would like to contact us, please reach out to the Geophone Prize Team at geophoneprize@nrel.gov.